+Although the primary purpose of this section is to illustrate the computational method, we discuss here some aspects of the model results, as well.
+The optimal R\&D strategy for this problem is to carry out all R\&D projects.
 Fig. \ref{fig:strat_cba} presents the emission levels of the optimal mitigation strategy.
 The effect of the technology R\&D on optimal emission pathways is shown with the three subfigures corresponding to the final R\&D outcome after 2030.
 Intuitively, successful research and therefore cheaper abatement leads to more abatement.
 This has also a major impact on the total costs of the optimal strategy: with the low cost curves, the total expected cost is roughly 30\% lower than with medium costs, and with high abatement costs 30\% higher than with the medium cost curve.

 The climatic parameter R\&D, the other endogenous effect in this model has a magnitude smaller effect on the expected costs than the technology R\&D, but the effect on abatement levels is remarkable.
 The branches after 2030 represent different realizations of the technology research and partial learning of the climate parameters.
 If the research efforts for both parameters fail (blue lines in Fig. \ref{fig:strat_cba}), the 2050 abatement decisions are made knowing only the outcome of the technology projects, and the four scenarios of partial learning only occur after 2050.
 Learning the parameters before 2050 results in more dispersed abatement strategies.
 Finally, the underlying parameter branching is represented with shapes in 2070.
 It can be seen that the impact of climate sensitivity is considerably smaller than that of the damage exponent.
 This is in line with the results in \cite{EkholmBaker2021} and shows that the proposed framework could be applied in planning for optimal R\&D pathways.